Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 This extension only supports pixel units for icon sizes and the specification of anchor points / hotspots.

-KML supports pixels or fractions (and combinations) for hotspots, but it should always be possible to determine pixel units.
+KML supports pixels or percentages (and combinations) for hotspots, but it should always be possible to determine pixel units.

-The decision to only use pixel units for anchor points / hotspots keeps things simple and avoids unnecessary complexity.
+The decision to only use pixel units for anchor points / hotspots keeps things simple and avoids unnecessary complexity in the schema.

+If you know the percentage (e.g. 50%) then just do the math to determine the pixel equivalent.